-Denied Workers' Compensation Benefits?
+Denied Workers' Compensation Claims in Santa Ana

-If your workers' compensation benefits have been denied, you may have received a letter from the claims administrator stating the reasons for the denial.
+If your workers' compensation benefits have been delayed or denied, you may have received a letter from the claims administrator stating the reasons for the denial.
 You have a right to dispute the denial by going through the appeals process.

 Steps to filing a workers' compensation appeal: